antony-a-n/wordpress-deployment-using-ansible/README.md

 You can group the servers as per your requirement.

-In our example, we are passing the required fileds such as mysql root password, wordpress db name, user etc, so that if you need to update these values, you only need to update the variables.yml file. also ,we are copying the files such as wp-config.php, virtual host files from the hostmachine using the template module.
+In our example, we are passing the required fields such as MySQL root password, wordpress db name, user etc, so that if you need to update these values, you only need to update the variables.yml file. also ,we are copying the files such as wp-config.php and virtual host files from the host machine using the template module.

-While running the playbook it will complte the following tasks/operations.
+While running the playbook it will complete the following tasks/operations.

 - Installation of apache on the remote machines
 - PHP installation